Ultimaker PVA Filament

 Ultimaker PVA (polyvinyl alcohol) is a 3D printing material commonly used to create water-soluble support structures to achieve complex geometries.

-Note: The information provided here applies to Ultimaker PVA only.
-Similar quality cannot be guaranteed with third-party filaments.
+Note: The information provided here applies to Ultimaker PVA, similar quality cannot be guaranteed with third-party filaments.
 Make sure your Ultimaker PVA is dry before starting your 3D print.

-We have extensively tested preconfigured Ultimaker Cura profiles for the optimal results when printing PVA support structures in combination with a build material on the Ultimaker S5, Ultimaker 3 and Ultimaker 3 Extended.
+We have extensively tested preconfigured Ultimaker Cura profiles for optimal results when printing PVA support structures in combination with a build material on the Ultimaker S5, Ultimaker S3 and Ultimaker 3.
 Below is an overview of the compatibility of PVA with other Ultimaker build materials.

-(1) Only possible for small prints.
-Larger prints may show warping of the build material
+1 Only possible for small prints.
+Larger prints may show warping in the build material

 The use of Ultimaker PVA in combination with PC and PP is not supported, due to insufficient adhesion between PVA and these materials, which will most likely result in print failure.

-Ultimaker PVA prints at a temperature of 215-225 °C, and a build plate temperature of 60 °C when printed as a single material.
-If PVA is printed as a support material, simply use the build plate temperature required for the accompanying build material (see the table below).
-A nozzle temperature between 215 - 225 °C is used for the Ultimaker PVA print profiles in Ultimaker Cura for the Ultimaker S5, Ultimaker 3 and Ultimaker 3 Extended, depending on the selected print core size and profile.
+Ultimaker PVA prints at a temperature of 215-225 °C, and a build plate temperature of 60 °C is required when printed as a single material.
+If PVA is printed as a support material, simply use the build plate temperature required for the accompanying build material.

 Ultimaker PVA adheres well to the heated glass plate.
-The adhesion method may, however, differ based on the accompanying build material.
+However, the adhesion method may differ based on the accompanying build material.

-When printing PVA as a single material, the recommended adhesion method is a brim.
+When printing PVA as a single material, the default adhesion type is a brim.
 A brim is made of extra lines printed around the perimeter of the first few layers of your model to ensure successful adhesion to the build plate.
-This is the default adhesion method when dual-printing with the Ultimaker S5 and Ultimaker 3 family of 3D printers.

-When printing in combination with another material we recommend using the adhesion method for the accompanying material.
-For currently compatible build materials this means using a brim.
-For the best adhesion and print quality, we recommend printing the build plate adhesion type with PVA (Extruder 2).
+When printing PVA in combination with another material, we recommend using the adhesion method for the accompanying material.
+For the best adhesion and print quality, we recommend setting the ‘build plate adhesion type’ to Extruder 2 (PVA) in Ultimaker Cura.

 Additional accessories are not required to create a stable printing environment for PVA.
-However, based on the accompanying build material it may be necessary to use the front enclosure included the Advanced 3D Printing Kit, e.g. if printing in combination with Ultimaker PC.
+However, based on the accompanying build material, it may be necessary to use the front enclosure included in the Advanced 3D Printing Kit, if you are printing on the Ultimaker 3.

 Furthermore, it is very important to handle PVA correctly when in use.
-Once opened, PVA will absorb moisture from the ambient environment.
-To minimize this, print in a room with an ambient temperature of below 28 °C and a relative humidity below 50% and always store the spool in a re-sealable bag with the supplied desiccant immediately after printing.
+Once opened, PVA filament will absorb moisture from the ambient environment.
+To minimise this, print in a room with an ambient temperature of below 28 °C and a relative humidity below 50%.
+Immediately after printing, always store the spool in a resealable bag with the supplied desiccant.
 When the material is not in use, we recommend storing it under the conditions described in our material storage guide.
 It is recommended to dry Ultimaker PVA when it is not used for some time to improve extrusion, limit oozing and avoid a clogged nozzle or print core.

 Health and safety

-Ultimaker PVA is safe to print when using the recommended temperatures listed in the table above.
-To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.
+Ultimaker PVA is safe to print when using the recommended temperatures in the Ultimaker Cura profiles.
+To ensure a comfortable and healthy working environment, we recommend 3D printing in a well-ventilated area.